blesaux/blesaux.github.io/_pages/finished_projects.md

 I was previously involved in these projects (now finished, or which evolve in a [new one](../projects)):

-## Depth Estimation from a Single Image
+## D^3 Net: Depth Estimation from a Single Image with Deep Depth from Defocus

 ![image-left]({{ site.url }}{{ site.baseurl }}/images/D3Net_arch_no_text-icon.jpg){: .align-left}